notaryproject/notaryproject.dev/content/en/docs/tutorials/trust-policy.md

 ## Create an example registry with an image

+{{% alert title="Warning" color="warning" %}}
-**WARNING:** The following example creates a registry with [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry).
+The following example creates a registry with [oras-project/registry](https://github.com/oras-project/distribution/pkgs/container/registry).
 This registry should only be used for development purposes.
 When using other registries, ensure the registry is compatible with OCI Image specification v1.1.0.
 Starting with `v1.0.0-rc.1` of `notation`, by default, signatures are stored using [OCI Artifact Manifest](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/artifact.md), which is defined in [OCI Image spec v1.1.0](https://github.com/opencontainers/image-spec/tree/v1.1.0-rc2)).
+{{% /alert %}}

 ```console
 docker run -d -p 5000:5000 ghcr.io/oras-project/registry:v1.0.0-rc.3
 ```

+{{% alert title="Note" color="primary" %}}
-**NOTE:** For Apple silicon, add the `--platform linux/arm64` parameter.
+For Apple silicon, add the `--platform linux/arm64` parameter.
+{{% /alert %}}

 Use `docker buildx build` and `docker push` to build and push a sample image to your registry.